dorolin/rearrvisr_dataprep/README.md

     cd ..
     ```

 * Place the parameters/parameters.drw file in the directory where OMA will be run (path/to/OMA/) and run OMA in three steps.
-More information on running OMA and usage examples (e.g., for parallelization) are in the [OMA standalone documentation](https://omabrowser.org/standalone/#downloads).

     ```bash
     OMA -c